Pioneers of the Frontier

 Pioneers of the Frontier is a 1940 American Western film directed by Sam Nelson and written by Fred Myton.
 The film stars Wild Bill Elliott, Dorothy Comingore, Dick Curtis, Dub Taylor, Stanley Brown and Richard Fiske.
 The film was released on February 14, 1940, by Columbia Pictures.
+It is the second in Columbia Pictures' series of four "Wild Bill Saunders" films, followed by The Man from Tumbleweeds.